keypaz/device-intelligence/beta/README.FLUTTER.md

 Visit [official website](https://keypaz.com) for more information about the product.

-# Device OS
+# OS Version

 - Android
-  - Minimum: Android 24
+  - Minimum: 24
-  - Maximum: Android 35
+  - Maximum: 35

 - iOS
   - Minimum: 14.0